 - Having emotions related to guilt, helplessness, hopelessness

 Ready to schedule that checkup now?
-There's lots more information on the next page.
+There's lots more information below.